 Lauer is one of the dozens of influential men in the media who have been fired and turned into pariahs as a result of sexual misconduct allegations in the past two months.
 Earlier in November, NBC News fired one of its senior talent bookers who worked at Today, Matt Zimmerman, after he was accused of “inappropriate conduct.”

 Last week, CBS News had to terminate one of its top morning anchors and one of America’s most beloved TV personalities, Charlie Rose.

 Rose is being accused of years of sexual harassment and misconduct by several women.
 The non-stop wave of sexual misconduct scandals has been triggered by a report by the New York Times in early October when it published dozens of sexual, misconduct allegations against Hollywood producer Harvey Weinstein.

 Several other high-profile men in the film industry have been brought down by allegations of sexual misconduct since then.
 The list includes actor Kevin Spacey, comedian Louis C.K., filmmaker Brett Ratner, actors Jeffrey Tambor and Ed Westwick, and many others.

 The Weinstein effect rippled through other industries across America, with thousands of women coming forward to accuse employers and co-workers of sexual misconduct in Los Angeles and other cities across the U.S.

 Here at JML Law, our sexual harassment attorneys have noticed a sharp increase in complaints of sexual misconduct.
-Every day, more and more women are becoming empowered by the recent events to speak out about inappropriate behavior, sexual harassment and assault on the part of their employees and co-workers.
+Every day, more and more women are becoming empowered by recent events to speak out about inappropriate behavior, sexual harassment, and assault on the part of their employees and co-workers.